-I am a Ford Foundation Dissertation Fellow and doctoral candidate in Sociology at Rutgers University.
-My research sits at the intersection of race, education, place, and Black girlhood studies.
+Dr. Jomaira Salas Pujols is an Assistant Professor of Sociology at Bard College whose research sits at the intersection of race, place, education, and Black girlhood studies.

-My dissertation "Journeying: Black Girlhood, Movement, and the Refusal of (In)justice"examines how Black girls draw on their movement through urban space to identify and challenge educational injustice— a concept I theorize as journeying.
-This work advances research in the sociology of education by identifying how marginalized youth gain the insight, language, and tools to actively challenge policies and practices that harm them.
-Funding from the National Science Foundation and the Ford Foundation has supported this project.
+Her current book project "Journeying: Black Girlhood, Movement, and the Refusal of (In)justice"examines how high school-aged Black girls draw on their movement through urban space to identify and challenge educational injustice— a concept she theorizes as journeying.
+In theorizing journeying, Dr. Salas Pujols' research seeks to identify how marginalized youth gain the insight, language, and tools to actively challenge injustice, and how they draw on this knowledge to remake urban space.

 This work has been funded by the National Science Foundation and the Ford Foundation and has appeared in the Youth & Society journal and the Black Feminist Sociology: Perspectives and Praxis edited volume.